MrGreyfun/Local-Code-Interpreter/README.md

 Please Note:
 1. **Set the `model_name` Correctly**
-    This program relies on the function calling capability of the `0613` version of models:
+    This program relies on the function calling capability of the `0613` or newer versions of models:
-    - `gpt-3.5-turbo-0613` (and its' 16K version)
+    - `gpt-3.5-turbo-0613` (and its 16K version)
+    - `gpt-3.5-turbo-1106`
-    - `gpt-4-0613` (and its' 32K version)
+    - `gpt-4-0613` (and its 32K version)
+    - `gpt-4-1106-preview` (not tested yet)
+    - `gpt-4-vision-preview` (not tested yet, vision input temporarily not supported)

     Older versions of the models will not work.

     For Azure OpenAI service users:
     - Set the `model_name` as your deployment name.
-    - Confirm that the deployed model corresponds to the `0613` version.
+    - Confirm that the deployed model corresponds to the `0613` or newer version.

 2. **API Version Settings**
     If you're using Azure OpenAI service, set the `API_VERSION` to `2023-07-01-preview` in the `config.json` file.
 Note that other API versions do not support the necessary function calls for this program.